Eomm/training-days/pure-react-state-v2/README.md

 - Model state: data in your application
 - Ephemeral state: everything else that will be wiped out when you hit refresh

+## What should be in the state?

+- Can I calculate it based on any other state or props in my component?
+If yes, it doesn't belong in the state - calculate it.
+- Am I using it in render method?
+If yes, it belongs in the state, otherwise keep it as custom private fields.

 ## How setState works